 Primary National Ambient Air Quality Standard (NAAQS) for Sulfur Dioxide

-On May 25, 2018, based on a review of the full body of currently available scientific evidence and exposure/risk information, the EPA proposed to retain the existing primary National Ambient Air Quality Standard (NAAQS) for sulfur dioxide (SO2).
-EPA’s proposal is based on its judgment that the current NAAQS protects the public health, with an adequate margin of safety, including the health of at-risk populations with asthma.
+February 25, 2019, based on a review of the full body of currently available scientific evidence and exposure/risk information, the EPA issued a decision to retain the existing primary National Ambient Air Quality Standard (NAAQS) for sulfur dioxide (SO2).
+EPA’s decision is based on its judgment that the current NAAQS protects the public health, with an adequate margin of safety, including the health of at-risk populations with asthma.

 The existing standard, established in 2010, is 75 parts per billion based on the 3-year average of the 99th percentile of the yearly distribution of 1-hour daily maximum concentrations.

 01/26/2011 – Denial of Petitions to Reconsider